JEKsvp/integration-tests-toolkit/README.md

 ### Simple request verification

-To verify that a request was made to a Wiremock server, use the `WireMockVerifier` class:
+To verify that a request was made to a Wiremock server, use the `WireMockVerifier` class.

 ```java
 WireMockVerifier.verify(WireMockVerificationSpec.requestedFor(RequestMethod.GET, urlEqualTo("/test")));